maherme/cpp-buffer/README.md

     - CMakeLists.txt
     - functions.cpp
     - functions.h
+- CMakeLists.txt
+- CMakeLists.txt.in
-- test.cpp
+- config.h.in

 When repository is cloned you should execute the following commands:
 $cmake -H. -Bbuild (this command will configure the test environment (googletest) and it will create the build folder where the executable files will be placed).
 $cmake --build build (this command will compile 2 applications: cpp_buffer and test)

-cpp_buffer application implements the functionality described in 1. test application implements some unitary test cases coded in test.cpp file.
+- cpp_buffer application implements the functionality described in 1.
+- test application implements some unitary test cases coded in test.cpp file.